nautobot/nautobot-app-chatops/docs/dev/dev_environment.md

 The upside to having the Nautobot service handled by Docker rather than locally is that you do not have to manage the Nautobot server.
 The [Docker logs](#docker-logs) provide the majority of the information you will need to help troubleshoot, while getting started quickly and not requiring you to perform several manual steps and remembering to have the Nautobot server running in a separate terminal while you develop.

 !!! note
-	The local environment still uses Docker containers for the supporting services (Postgres, Redis, and RQ Worker), but the Nautobot server is handled locally by you, the developer.
+	The local environment still uses Docker containers for the supporting services (Postgres, Redis, and Celery Worker), but the Nautobot server is handled locally by you, the developer.

 Follow the directions below for the specific development environment that you choose.